-This annual report has been prepared by Kennecott Greens Creek Mining Company in accordance with the mine's General Plan of Operations Appendix 11, Attachment C. Monitoring data summaries are presented for five inactive production rock sites (1350, 960, Mill Backslope, Site C and Site E) and five quarries (Pit 405, Pit 6, Pit 174, Pit 5 and Pit 7).
+This annual report has been prepared by Kennecott Greens Creek Mining Company (KGCMC) in accordance with the mine's General Plan of Operations Appendix 11, Attachment C. Monitoring data summaries are presented for five inactive production rock sites (1350, 960, Mill backslope, Site C and Site E) and five quarries (Pit 405, Pit 6, Pit 174, Pit 5 and Pit 7).
 Pit 5 is currently the only quarry where active rock excavation still occurs.

 The report is separated such that all aspects of the inactive production rock sites are discussed first in Section 2 followed by discussion of the quarries in Section 3.
+Figures summarizing iron and manganese water quality data have been added to this year's report for the inactive and quarry sites.
 Information that is pertinent to both sections is generally not repeated but is discussed in the most relevant section and identified by reference in the other section.

-Acid base accounting results from grid samples collected at inactive production rock sites in 2004 support previous investigations.
-The sites contain a mixture of acid generating and acid neutralizing rock and except for specific Mill Backslope and Site 1350 samples, the bulk of the material has near-neutral pH.
+Acid base accounting results from grid samples collected at inactive production rock sites in 2004 and 2005 support previous investigations.
+The sites contain a mixture of acid generating and acid neutralizing rock and except for specific Mill backslope and Site 1350 samples, the bulk of the material has near-neutral pH.
 All inactive sites have drainage dominated by near-neutral waters having sulfate and metals concentrations consistent with exposed production rock.
 Base flows at inactive site sample locations are low (generally less than 10 gpm), and no significant influence on sensitive receiving areas has been identified.

 The exposures in the rock quarries generally contain far less pyrite and carbonate than is contained in production rock.
-Two of the five quarries (Pit 405 and Pit 174) have zones of potentially acid generating rock that are of significance, however the volume of runoff from these zones is small.
+Two of the five quarries (Pit 405 and Pit 174) have zones of potentially acid generating rock that are of significance; however, the volume of runoff from these zones is small.
 Lower sulfide contents and smaller surface areas yield a lower flux of oxidation products from quarries compared to production rock sites.
 Water monitoring indicates that metal loading from pit walls is also lower than loading from production rock sites.
 Metal loading identified in the drainage from Pit 5 does not appear to be solely associated with the pit walls and may reflect influences from the water treatment plant and the tailings facility.